College of Education, Health and Human Services

 The College Coordinating Committee (CCC) shall represent the CEHHS faculty and staff in coordinating the governance of the CEHHS and in advising and making recommendations to the Dean on college-wide policy and direction.
 The primary duty of the CCC is to facilitate the conduct of the operational business matters of the College of Education, Health and Human Services.
 Responsibilities of the CCC include but are not restricted to the following:

-Voting members of the CCC shall be the Chair and Vice Chair of the CEHHS Community, the three standing committee chairs, the chair of LAC, and one staff member elected by the CEHHS staff.
-Each of the three schools of CEHHS (SOE, SON, and SHSHS) shall have an equal vote on the CCC.
-If after election of the officers, chairs, and staff member the representation on the committee is not equal across schools, the CCC will elect voting representatives who will be added to the CCC for equal representation.
-Recommendations to the Dean by the CCC shall be made by majority decision of the voting members.
+Voting members of the CCC shall be the Chair and Vice Chair of the CCC, standing committee chairs, and one staff member elected by the CEHHS staff.
+Each of the three schools of CEHHS (SOE, SON, and SHSHS) shall have representation on the committee and will have a single equally weighted vote on the CCC.
+If after election of the officers, chairs, and staff member there is not school representation from the tenure-track faculty, the non-represented school(s) will elect voting representatives who will be added to the CCC to have each school represented.
 The CCC shall make recommendations to the Dean based on a simple majority across schools.
 The Dean, Associate Dean and Director of Student Services of the College shall be non-voting members.

-The Chair of the CEHHS Community will convene the CCC on a monthly basis in order to coordinate the flow of business from committees, advise the Dean’s Office on ad hoc matters, and enhance communication between committees and the administration.
+The Chair of the CCC will convene the CCC on a regular basis in order to coordinate the flow of business from committees, advise the Dean’s Office on ad hoc matters, and enhance communication between committees and the administration.
 In addition to the regular Standing Committees, the CCC may create ad hoc or special committees for specific purposes.

 In order to facilitate the election process, a nomination form listing continuing members and identifying all vacant seats will be posted by the Dean’s office.
 The nomination form shall solicit self-nomination by eligible faculty or staff for appropriate vacant seats in the election.
 Elections for all vacant seats shall be by electronic ballot and conducted by the Dean’s office by early May.
 Generally, ballots will be due 5 working days from the date of distribution.